orb-lang/cluster/doc/md/clade.md

 The most conservative thing to do is make all three cases an error, and allow trait and vector overrides with configuration\.

+Instead, we're collecting anomalies when we see them, which can be promoted to an error\.

 ```lua
 function Clade.coalesce(clade)
    -- I should write Byron 0.1 for the destructuring alone